 - Make it a part of the user’s onboarding and in-app journey

-Some smart ways to incorporate a referral program into your app or game design is to enable milestone sharing, offer exclusive content, create a multiplayer gamification scenario and others.
-We, in fact, listed down 9 ways to build a viral loop of referrals into your mobile user acquisition strategy.
-Check them out here!
+Some smart ways to incorporate a referral program into your app or game design is to enable milestone sharing, offer exclusive content, create a multiplayer gamification scenario, and others.

 One hack that always works for both apps and games, is to offer a freemium model.
 Yes, you want to monetize from your app – but what’s an app without an active community of users?

 When the commitment is just about installing an app, the user is more likely to convert.
 This allows them to experiment with what your app has to offer before they actually pay for it.
-Similarly, a ‘play before pay’ model for games can give the user a sneak peek into the game and let him decide if he’d like to go for a paid subscription.
+Similarly, a ‘play before pay’ model for games can give the user a sneak peek into the game and let them decide if they’d like to go for a paid subscription.

 Well, free apps also have a higher acceptance rate when recommended to friends and family.
 A lot of apps like Dropbox, CandyCrush, and others have used similar models that let the user first focus on experiencing the app and then nudge them to the next step.

-A lot of apps underestimate the power of email marketing when it comes to getting more app installs.
+A lot of app developers underestimate the power of email marketing campaigns when it comes to getting more app installs.
 But as a channel where you can reach your target users on a 1:1 basis, it is where you can get a considerable number of users from.

-With up to 70% emails opened on mobile devices, you can use Smart Links to redirect people to the right app stores.
+With up to 70% of emails opened on mobile devices, you can use Smart Links to redirect people to the right app stores.
 Deep-linked emails don’t just create a seamless channel of user acquisition, but also set the right first impression for your brand.
 Before you set up your email marketing campaign remember to create a list of verified email addresses – you can use an email finder tool to help you with that.

-No matter what channel or strategy you make use of to acquire more users, you need to move on a measure and optimize model always.
+No matter what channel or strategy you make use of to acquire more users, you always need to use the “measure and optimize” model.
 There is no one-size-fits-all when it comes to creating a mobile user acquisition strategy for an app or game.
-You need to experiment, measure and optimize on the go!
+You need to experiment, measure, and optimize on the go!

 Still, don’t know how to hit virality?